-Before using a Xen ECS to create a private image, you need to install native Xen and KVM drivers on the ECS.
+Before using a Xen ECS to create a Linux private image, you need to install native Xen and KVM drivers on the ECS.

 This section describes how to install native KVM drivers.

 If an ECS has no KVM drivers installed, the NICs of the ECS may not be detected and the ECS will be unable to communicate with other resources.
+Ensure that you have installed KVM drivers.

-Figure 1 Checking the virtualization type of a Linux ECS
+lscpu Figure 1 Checking the virtualization type of a Linux ECS

 To ensure that you can successfully install native Xen and KVM drivers, you must uninstall PV drivers from the ECS first.